megamarc/Tilengine/docs/01_introduction.md

-\mainpage

 # Introduction
 Tilengine is a free, cross-platform 2D graphics engine for creating classic/retro games with tile maps, sprites and palettes.
 Its unique scanline-based rendering algorithm makes raster effects a core feature, a technique used by many games running on real 2D graphics chips.
 This engine brings back the 16-bit era in its full glory and pushes it even further!

 ## Features
 * Written in portable C (C99)
-* LGPL Licensed: free for any project, including commercial ones
+* MPL 2.0 Licensed: free for any project, including commercial ones
 * Cross platform: available builds for Windows (32/64), Linux PC(32/64), Mac OS X and Raspberry Pi
 * High performance: all samples run at 60 fps with CRT emulation enabled on a Raspberry Pi 3
 * Streamlined, easy to learn API that requires very little lines of code